U.S. saw second-most billion-dollar weather disasters on record in 2021

 While climate change intensifies many weather events, the toll of disasters is also related to population growth and more infrastructure in harm’s way.

-There’s no reason to expect a slowdown of disasters leading into 2022.
-Climate change isn’t going away and the ongoing La Niña pattern favors both increased tornado and hurricane activity as long as it lasts.
+There’s no reason to expect a slowdown of disasters into 2022.
+Climate change isn’t going away, and the ongoing La Niña pattern favors both increased tornado and hurricane activity as long as it lasts.